-Braided Funding is in fact the only means currently available to leverage the wide range of funds and resources needed to house clients in one location surrounded by all needed treatments for a time period sufficient to enable full, lasting recovery.
+Blended Funding is in fact the only means currently available to leverage the wide range of funds and resources needed to house clients in one location surrounded by all needed treatments for a time period sufficient to enable full, lasting recovery.

-Braided Funding not only facilitates innovative partnerships with federal, state and local governments.
+Blended Funding not only facilitates innovative partnerships with federal, state and local governments.
 We help gather at the same table a wide range of enlightened stake-holders including those from law enforcement, the court system, social services, health services, housing programs, faith-based organizations, and both for-profit and not-for-profit private organizations as well as socially-aware entities from the private sector.

 An Unprecedented Business Model

 The Don Ball Technical Assistance Center within the Fletcher Group solves two riddles at once by addressing both the business model and the treatment model of recovery housing.
 Our innovative business model provides construction start-up financing as well as funds to cover ongoing daily operations.
 Our Technical Assistants also provide guidance regarding planning and zoning engagements, political support, facility construction, and service contracts with a variety of entities including HUD, law enforcement, and local health and social services.

 The Fletcher Group offers a wealth of experience in leveraging low-income housing tax credits and other federal funding streams to build, support, and sustain effective recovery housing.